skydotone/SoulMadeBot/README.md

 The source code for the Emerald bot.
 Created by your *best* friends at Emerald City.
-Join the Emerald City Discord here: https://discord.gg/emeraldcity
+Join the Emerald City [Discord](https://discord.gg/emeraldcity).